REMaQE: Reverse Engineering Math Equations from Executables: Implementing REMaQE

 \subsection{Overview of REMaQE}

-Figure~\ref{fig:overview} presents an overview of the REMaQE framework.
+\figref{overview} presents an overview of the REMaQE framework.
 REMaQE focuses on reverse engineering math equations of one function at a time.
-This allows reverse engineering to proceed in a modular fashion, similar to the approach a human may follow manually.
-REMaQE first extracts a callgraph of the functions present in the executable.
+This allows reverse engineering to proceed in a modular fashion, similar to the approach a human analyst may follow manually.
+REMaQE first extracts a call graph of the functions present in the executable.
 The user then selects a function for REMaQE to analyze.
 The function runs through the parameter analysis stage to gather information about input, output and constant parameters that express the math equation.
 This information is packaged into the parameter metadata.
 The symbolic execution stage then runs the function with initialized inputs and extracts the symbolic ETs for each output.
-The output ETs are simplified by the algebraic simplification stage to generate the final math equation.
+The output ETs are simplified by the algebraic simplification stage to generate the math equation.

-REMaQE's function-by-function approach enables control over whether to represent function calls as-is or substitute them in the extracted equation.
+REMaQE's function-by-function approach enables control over whether to represent function calls as-is or substitute them in the recovered equation.
 For instance, trigonometric functions might be implemented using approximating polynomials or platform-specific hardware extensions in libraries.
-However, such implementation details don't provide valuable information and may even cloud the equation's meaning.
-In such cases, it's better to represent these as function calls in the generated equation.
+However, such implementation details do not provide valuable information and may even cloud the equation's meaning.
+In such cases, it is better to represent these as function calls in the generated equation.
 Conversely, in some situations, it could be beneficial to substitute a called function's equation into the caller function's equation.
+The \texttt{controller\_reset} function in ``tmon'' is one such example, where it is beneficial to be substituted.
+Certain functions which do not impact the output can be ignored, such as logging, printing, and error functions (e.g., \texttt{syslog}).

+REMaQE provides an application programming interface (API) in Python, which allows the user to analyze the executable function by function and to control each stage of REMaQE.
+The API can be used in Python scripts or in a Python command line interface like I-Python or Jupyter for interactive reverse engineering.
+It can also be integrated as a plugin into decompilation frameworks with a graphical interface such as Ghidra (to be addressed in future work).